INFORMATION FOR AWAN DAMAI VOLUNTEERS

 - There is an immigration registration fee which permits you to work on this project.
 It is USD $150 per person, and USD $200 for existing couples.
 Upon your arrival to Awan Damai, we will take care of these registrations for you.
 Please bring a copy of your passport, and USD cash for this.

-- We have tent sites available for you (please bring your own gear), which will have access to shared toilet and shower.
+- We have tent sites available for you (please bring your own tent and gear).
+You will have access to shared toilet and shower (western style).

 - Regular morning yoga and evening meditation sessions are offered during the build.